-Graduate programs in the College of Liberal Arts at UL Lafayette include four Masters of Science programs (Communication, Counselor Education, Psychology, and Speech Pathology and Audiology), three Masters of Arts programs (English, French, and History), and three Ph.D. programs (English, Francophone Studies, and Applied Language and Speech Sciences).
+Graduate programs in the College of Liberal Arts at UL Lafayette include three Masters of Arts programs (English, French, and History), four Masters of Science programs (Communication, Criminal Justice, Psychology, and Speech Pathology and Audiology), and three Ph.D. programs (English, Francophone Studies, and Applied Language and Speech Sciences).
 Together these graduate programs produce nearly 100 graduates a year.

 Ph.D. in Applied Language and Speech Sciences